 National Hug a G.I.
 Day (March 4)

 National Hug a G.I.
-Day is celebrated on March 4th each year to honor the men and women who serve in the United States military.
+Day, observed on March 4, honors the men and women who serve in the United States military.

 When is the Holiday?